Frits Sobels Award

 3) Nominations should be accompanied by a curriculum vitae, copies of the nominee’s publications and a written evidence from the nominator that the work of the nominee merits the EEMGS Young Scientist Award;

 4) The candidates should be within 8 years of their last degree (maternity and paternity leave, and long sick leave will be considered) that have made a significant contribution to the field of environmental mutagenesis.
 Exceptions may be made by the EEMGS board if specific reasons are stated in the application.

 The nominee should be a member of their regional society or an individual member of the EEMGS.
 The award includes a certificate, the amount of €1000 and travel and accommodation costs, and free registration to the Annual EEMGS Meeting.
 The Awardee will present a lecture at the EEMGS Meeting.
 The deadline for nominations will be announced on the website.

 EEMGS New Investigators Travel Grants

 A limited number of travel grants are available to members of EEMGS New Investigators to attend the Annual Meetings.
 Applicants should be members of NI affiliated group (join).
 Exception may be made by the EEMGS board if specific reasons are stated in the applications.
 The grant is set each year by the EEMGS board.
-Applications should be made to the Councillor of the respective country who will then forward the application to the EEMGS President together with the abstract of the applicant, a short curriculum vitae and a letter of recommendation.
-Applications from countries without a local society should be sent to the EEMGS President with all supporting material.
+Applications should be made to the EEMGS President together with the abstract of the applicant, a short curriculum vitae (maximum 2 pg.) and a letter of recommendation.
 Recipients of travel grants are expected to attend the entire meeting and to write a short report with their personal view of the Meeting for publication on the EEMGS website and social media.
 (This should be sent to the EEMGS Secretary).
 The deadline for the receipt of nominations will be announced on the EEMGS website or the Annual Conference website.